-A person soldering on a PCB.
+A synchronous machine.
 Image courtesy of Pixabay.

-How to Answer: talk about the internships and projects you have worked on in the past.
+How to answer: talk about the internships and projects you have worked on in the past.
 Be tactful and play to your strengths by all means, but also keep in mind that your expertise should help you sail through this question.
 Touch on interests and be honest about it.
 In some cases, back your answers with proof.

 4. Where do you see yourself in the next five/ten years?

 Since you have already specified your industry/profession, you need to be specific with your answer.

 How to answer: map out your career progress and make it clear whether you want to remain in the field or you want to move.
 In case you are planning to move, explain how you expect your career to progress.

 Talk about what you plan to learn in the coming years and mention your personal goals and how they are in line with your professional goals—doing some research (particularly about the firm) will come in handy.
 Understand the company’s goals and provide answers that are in sync with whatever information you have found.